2021 Spec MX-5 SimRacing Challenge

-The Spec MX-5 SimRacing Challenge brings together current pro drivers entered in the real-life Spec MX-5 Challenge with active sim-racers for a competitive and professional simulator racing series utilizing the iRacing Motorsports simulation platform. iRacing is a subscription-based service and is one of the most popular and realistic online motorsports simulation platforms available.
+The Spec MX-5 SimRacing Challenge is a competitive and professional simulator racing series utilizing the iRacing Motorsports simulation platform. iRacing is a subscription-based service and is one of the most popular and realistic online motorsports simulation platforms available.

 How do these tracks relate to the real-world Spec MX-5 Challenge tracks?

 They are almost identical.
-Fortunately, the iRacing platform includes a wide selection of US pro tracks and, with the exception of the Utah Motorsports Campus, every track on the 2019 Spec MX-5 Challenge schedule is available for use in the Spec MX-5 SimRacing Challenge.
+Fortunately, the iRacing platform includes a wide selection of US pro tracks and almost every track on the 2021 Spec MX-5 Challenge schedule is available for use in the Spec MX-5 SimRacing Challenge series.

 What is the typical schedule for an event?